Sh1v4nk/Passgen-React/README.md

 - Enhanced security with **`crypto.getRandomValues`** for generating random values.
 - Added checkbox validation for improved user experience.

-## Usage

-1. Set the desired password length using the range slider.
-2. Select the character types to include in the generated password.
-3. Click the **`Generate Icon`** button next to generated password filed to generate a new password.
-4. Click the **`Copy`** button to copy the generated password to the clipboard.
-5. Optionally, customize the settings and generate multiple passwords as needed.

 ## Technologies Used